Oyoh-Edmond/alx-pre_course/0x01-git/README.md

-echo 'My first readme was updated'
+My first readme was update